bogeeee/react-deepwatch/readme.md

 **`load(...)` re-executes `myFetchFromServer`, when a dependent value changes**.
 That means, it records all reads from previous code in your component function plus the reads immediately inside the `load(...)` call. _Here: props.myProperty._
 The returned Promise will be await'ed and the component will be put into suspense that long.
 _👍 load(...) can be inside a conditional block or a loop.
 Then it has already recorded the condition + everything else that leads to the computation of load(...)'s point in time and state 😎_

+### Performance optimization for load(...)
+To reduce the number of expensive `myFetchFromServer` calls, try the following:
+- Move the load(...) call as upwards in the code as possible, so it depends on fewer props / state / watched objects.
+- See the `LoadOptions#placeholder` and `LoadOptions#usedInRenderOnly` settings.
+This can allow loading in parallel as well.

 #Playground
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz_small.svg)](https://stackblitz.com/fork/github/bogeeee/react-deepwatch/tree/1.x/example?title=MembraceDb%20example&file=index.ts). _Not working with StackBlitz on Firefox currently.
 Ignore the ever-spinning "Installing dependencies"._